Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/introduction.rst

    | Panel:    :menuselection:`Properties region --> Transform`

 When nothing is selected, the panel is empty.
-When more than one vertex is selected, the median values is edited and "Median" is added in front of the labels.
+When more than one vertex is selected, the median values are edited and "Median" is added in front of the labels.

 Control Point, Vertex